boundtotheearth/tp/docs/UserGuide.md

 3. **Result Box**: This is where Momentum will give you feedback on commands that you execute.

-4. **Displayed List**: Displays a list your projects or tasks and all the information pertaining to them.
+4. **Displayed List**: Displays a list of your items and all the information pertaining to them.

 5. **Reminders Panel**: This is where your [reminders](#reminders) will appear.
 The panel will only show when you have reminders that have not yet been dismissed.